-The City will use the \$462,439.00 from the United States Department of Housing & Urban Development's Community Development Block Grant Program to address the needs listed in the Action Plan.
+The City will use the \$448,163 from the United States Department of Housing and Urban Development's Community Development Block Grant program to address the needs listed in the Action Plan.

-Many of the non-profits applying for CDBG funding receive funding from other areas to make their programs work.
-Chautauqua Opportunities, Inc. receives various Federal, State, and Local grants for the operation of its Community Development programs.
-The City will continue to partner with local organizations, non-profits, and businesses to administer its CDBG programs.
+Many of the non profits applying for CDBG funding receive funding from other areas to make their programs work.
+Chautauqua Opportunities receives various federal, state, and local grants for the operation of its community development programs.
+The City will continue to partner with local organizations, non profits, and businesses to administer its CDBG program.

-The City of Dunkirk will use NYS Consolidated Local Street and Highway Improvement Program (CHIP) funds in conjunction with CDBG funding to help defray the cost of the infrastructure projects within the City.
+The City of Dunkirk will use NYS Consolidated Local Street and Highway Improvement Program (CHIP) funds in conjunction with CDBG funding to help defray the cost of infrastructure projects within the City.
 The Chautauqua County Land Bank received a grant from the NYS Housing Trust Fund for the demolition of vacant properties across Chautauqua County.
 The Land Bank will be using some of these funds to demolish approximately 10 properties within the City of Dunkirk.
-These funds combined with LISC Zombie Property grant and left over demolition funds from CDBG, will make a huge difference in reducing the number of vacant, abandoned and blighted properties in the City.
+These dunds combined with LISC Zombie Property grant and left over demolition funds from CDBG, will make a huge difference in reducing the number of vacant, abandoned, and blighted properties in the City.